By Meredith Carr

 An HIV-Positive Mom’s Story of Hope

 Fortunata was 22 years old and had just arrived in the United States from Dar es Salaam, Tanzania.
 She knew exactly what she wanted – to get a journalism degree and work experience before going back home and working as a national and freelance international journalist.
 She was a newlywed with a baby on the way in a new environment.
 Her life was just beginning.

 Fortunata was almost 30 weeks into her pregnancy and had never had a check-up.
 Her mother insisted that she visit a prenatal clinic as soon as she arrived.
 Everything was going well until she received her results from the clinic – she was told that she had tested positive for HIV.
 But she was lucky.
 Her healthy baby girl, Florida, was born just a few months later.
 Florida was HIV-negative.

 Through her experience living with HIV and raising a HIV-negative child, Fortunata developed a deep desire to become a part of advocacy and community outreach.
 Today she uses her personal story to educate people about HIV and AIDS, give hope to those who are infected and affected, and to eliminate stigma and stereotyping.
 You can read more here about Fortunata and Florida and EGPAF’s other ambassadors.

 By also sharing your MOMentos, you can join the global movement to give more moms a chance to share many healthy, happy Mother's Days with their kids.

-Meredith Carr is Project Manager for The American Fertility Association’s HIV Parenthood Initiative
+Meredith Carr is Project Manager for Path2Parenthood’s HIV Parenthood Initiative

 "Today I use my personal story to educate people about HIV and AIDS, give hope to those who are infected and affected, and to eliminate stigma and stereotyping."